Associate Professor of Law

 Associate Professor Lynette Chua is a law and society scholar with research interests in legal mobilisation, legal consciousness, and rights, power, and resistance.
-She is Associate Professor of Law at the National University of Singapore (NUS), with a joint appointment at Yale-NUS as Rector of Elm College and Head of Studies for the Double Degree Programme in Law and Liberal Arts.
+She is Associate Professor of Law at the National University of Singapore (NUS), with a joint appointment at Yale-NUS College as Rector of Elm College and Head of Studies for the Double Degree Programme in Law and Liberal Arts.
 She received her doctorate from the University of California, Berkeley, in the Jurisprudence & Social Policy Program, Bachelor of Laws degree from NUS, and Bachelor of Science from Ohio University, E.W.
 Scripps School of Journalism.

 The other project is a qualitative, empirical study of “filial piety laws” in China, Taiwan, Vietnam, and Singapore that requires adult children to provide financial maintenance and, in some instances, emotional care, to their elderly parents.
 Assoc Prof Chua is interested in whether and how such laws are used, and how they relate to shifting practices of filial piety and intergenerational relationships, as the respective societies undergo changes to population flows, economic development, and family structures.

 As part of her ongoing interest in legal mobilisation, Assoc Prof Chua is also writing a short monograph tentatively titled, The Politics of Rights in Southeast Asia, as part of Cambridge University Press’ Elements series on Southeast Asian Politics and Society.
 In this monograph, she will focus on the rights-culture-politics nexus in Southeast Asia.
 In particular, she will investigate the contested nature of rights, exploring the debates over who are entitled to rights, what sorts of rights they should have, and even who gets to decide on such issues.